raiden-network/raidex/README.md

 ### Commitment Service

-When two parties want to engage in a trade the commitment service guides the communication between them.
+When two parties want to engage in a trade the commitment service synchronizes the communication between them from the order creation until the settlement of a trade.
+It is a trusted third party depository where traders provide a security that they are intending to engage in an exchange.
+On misbehavior this deposit could get slashed by the commitment service.

-When signing the agreement it acts as a notary.
-Finally, it settles the trade by revealing the secret to the HTLC of the parties' payments via the raiden network.
+It acts as a notary upon commitment signing and settles the trade eventually by revealing the secret to the HTLC of the parties' payments via the raiden network.
+In the happy case the commitment service returns the deposits minus a little fee for the service.

 ### Order Book